Steve Erceg: Ultimate Fighting Championship

 Erceg was scheduled to face Clayton Carpenter at the sixth season of Dana White's Contender Series in 2022 and UFC Fight Night: Dern vs. Hill in May 2023, but Erceg pulled out both times due to visa issues.
-The bout had been rebooked for UFC on ESPN: Strickland vs. Magomedov on July 1, 2023, but it was scrapped after Carpenter pulled out due to an undisclosed injury.
+The bout had been rebooked for UFC on ESPN 48 on July 1, 2023, but it was scrapped after Carpenter pulled out due to an undisclosed injury.

 Making his UFC debut, Erceg faced David Dvořák on June 10, 2023, at UFC 289, replacing Matt Schnell.
 In an upset, he won the bout via unanimous decision.
 The win also earned Erceg his first Performance of the Night bonus award.

 Erceg was scheduled to face Matt Schnell on November 11, 2023, at UFC 295.
 However, Schnell withdrew from the bout for unknown reasons and was replaced by Alessandro Costa.
 Erceg won the bout by unanimous decision.

 The bout with Matt Schnell was rescheduled on March 2, 2024, at UFC Fight Night 238.
 Erceg won the bout in the second round by a left-hook knockout.
 This fight earned him the Performance of the Night award.

 Erceg faced Alexandre Pantoja for the UFC Flyweight Championship on May 4, 2024, at UFC 301.
 He lost the fight by unanimous decision.

 Erceg faced Kai Kara-France on August 18, 2024, at UFC 305.
 He lost the fight by technical knockout in the first round.

 Erceg was scheduled to face Asu Almabayev on March 1, 2025 at UFC Fight Night 253.
 However, Erceg was pulled from the bout in order to compete in the main event against former two-time UFC Flyweight Champion Brandon Moreno on April 5, 2025 at UFC on ESPN 64.
 Erceg lost to Moreno by unanimous decision.

 Erceg was scheduled to face former UFC Flyweight Championship challenger Alex Perez on August 9, 2025 at UFC on ESPN 72.
 However, Perez pulled out in mid-July due to undisclosed reasons and was replaced by Road to UFC Season 1 flyweight winner Park Hyun-sung.
 In turn, Park was moved off the card to serve as a replacement fighter the week before and was subsequently replaced by Ode' Osbourne in a bantamweight bout.
 Erceg won the fight via unanimous decision.

+Erceg faced Tim Elliott on May 2, 2026 at UFC Fight Night 275.
+He won the fight via unanimous decision.

+Erceg faced Ramazan Temirov on July 25, 2026 in the co-main event at UFC Fight Night 282.
+He lost the fight by knockout in the first round.